andthum/hpc_submit_scripts/README.rst

 Project Tree / Contents
 =======================

-    * :file:`analysis`:  Slurm job scripts to analyse MD simulations.
+    * :bash:`analysis`:  Slurm job scripts to analyse MD simulations.
+    * :bash:`bash`:  Standalone Bash script that are used by some of the
+    * :bash:`analysis`:  Slurm job scripts to analyze MD simulations.
-    * :file:`bash`:  Standalone Bash script that are used by some of the Slurm job scripts.
+    * :bash:`bash`:  Standalone Bash script that are used by some of the Slurm job scripts.
-    * :file:`img`:  Image files for use in the documentation.
+    * :bash:`img`:  Image files for use in the documentation.
-    * :file:`lmod`:  Bash scripts that can be sourced to load Lmod_ modules into the current shell.
+    * :bash:`lmod`:  Bash scripts that can be sourced to load Lmod_ modules into the current shell.
-    * :file:`simulation`:  Slurm job scripts to run MD simulations.
+    * :bash:`simulation`:  Slurm job scripts to run MD simulations.

 Refer to the README's of the different subdirectories for further details.